Pyrethroid: Mode of action

-Pyrethroids are axonic excitotoxins, the toxic effects of which are mediated through preventing the closure of the voltage-gated sodium channels in the axonal membranes.
+Pyrethroids are excitotoxic to axons.
+They act by preventing the closure of the voltage-gated sodium channels in the axonal membranes.
 The sodium channel is a membrane protein with a hydrophilic interior.
 This interior is shaped precisely to allow sodium ions to pass through the membrane, enter the axon, and propagate an action potential.
 When the toxin keeps the channels in their open state, the nerves cannot repolarize, leaving the axonal membrane permanently depolarized, thereby paralyzing the organism.
 Pyrethroids can be combined with the synergist piperonyl butoxide, a known inhibitor of microsomal P450 enzymes which are important in metabolizing the pyrethroid.
 By that means, the efficacy (lethality) of the pyrethroid is increased.
 It is likely that there are other mechanisms of intoxication also.
 Disruption of neuroendocrine activity is thought to contribute to their irreversible effects on insects, which indicates a pyrethroid action on voltage-gated calcium channels (and perhaps other voltage-gated channels more widely).